ArnarValur/obsidian-gemini-tts/README.md

 # Obsidian Gemini TTS

-Read your Obsidian notes aloud using Google's Gemini 2.5 Flash Preview TTS API with native text-to-speech capabilities.
+Read your Obsidian notes aloud using Gemini TTS model via their

 ## Features